Periodic repeating fast radio bursts: interaction between a magnetized neutron star and its planet in an eccentric orbit: Model

 \section{Model}

-The planet disruption interpretation for the pollution of WD atmosphere by heavy elements \citep{Vanderburg2015Natur,Granvik2016Natur,Malamud2020a,Malamud2020b} and the NS-asteroid collision model for FRBs \citep{Geng2015,Dai2016} motivate us to investigate the periodic repeating activities of FRBs in framework of the neutron star-planet interaction model.
-When a planet is in a highly elliptical orbit with the periastron distance being small enough, it might be partially disrupted every time it comes to the pericenter.
-This periodic partial disruption behavior will lead to regular collisions of the disrupted fragments with the host neutron star, producing periodic repeating FRBs.
+The planet-disruption interpretation for the pollution of a WD's atmosphere by heavy elements \citep{Vanderburg2015Natur,Granvik2016Natur,Stephan2017ApJ,Malamud2020a,Malamud2020b} and the Alfv\'{e}n wing theory for FRBs \citep{Mottez2014AA,Mottez2020AA} motivates us to investigate the periodic repeating activities of FRBs in the framework of a NS-planet interaction model.
+When a planet is in an highly elliptical orbit with the periastron distance being small enough, it might be partially disrupted every time it passes through the pericenter.
+The disrupted fragments formed during this process will regularly interact with the host NS and produce periodic repeating FRBs.

-Figure~\ref{fig:fig1} illustrates the general picture of the NS-planet system in an eccentric orbit.
-We assume that the central star is an NS with a mass of $ M = 1.4\,M_{\odot}$, and the companion is a rocky planet with a mass of $ m $, mean-density $ \bar\rho $, and an orbital period of $ P_{\rm orb} $.
+Figure~\ref{fig:fig1} illustrates the general picture of a NS-planet system in an eccentric orbit.
+We assume that the central star is a NS with a mass $ M_{\star} = 1.4\,M_{\odot}$, and the companion is a rocky planet with a mass $ m $, mean density $ \bar\rho $, and an orbital period $ P_{\rm orb} $.
 The semi-major axis ($ a $) and orbital period are related by the Kepler's third law as

-The distance between the NS and planet at phase $ \theta $ (the true anomaly, see Figure~\ref{fig:fig1}) in the eccentric orbit is
+The distance between the NS and planet at phase $ \theta $ (the true anomaly; see Figure~\ref{fig:fig1}) in the eccentric orbit is

 where $ e $ is the eccentricity of the orbit.
 The characteristic tidal disruption radius of the planet depends on its density as \citep{Hills1975Natur}